felixge/node-utest/Readme.md

 ## How do I run async tests?

-Currently there is only one sane way: Use one file per test.
+Currently there is only one sane way: Do not use a framework.
+Instead use one file per test.

 If that becomes an issue, you should write more unit tests.

 ## Install